 1. Glue two sheets of cardstock together.

-• You can make the cards with one sheet of cardstock or cardboard if you prefer.
-I used a different color for each side to provide more contrast between the cards when they are turned over.
+I wanted a different color for each side to provide more contrast between the cards when they are turned over.

-• You can also use a piece of poster board printed with a different color on each side.
+You can also use poster board that is printed with a different color on each side.

-2. With a ruler, divide the sheet of paper into square cards of equal size.
+2. Divide the sheet of paper into cards of equal size.
 Cut out the cards.

 3. Place a penguin sticker on each card.